1933 All-Ireland Senior Football Championship final

-The 1933 All-Ireland Senior Football Championship Final was the 46th All-Ireland Final and the deciding match of the 1933 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1933 All-Ireland Senior Football Championship final was the 46th All-Ireland Final and the deciding match of the 1933 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Pre-match

 Kerry were the reigning champions, having completed the second senior four-in-a-row in 1932, following the Wexford team of 1915–1918.
-However, Kerry did not qualify for the 1933 final as they were knocked out in the semi-final.
+However, Kerry did not qualify for the 1933 decider, having been knocked out of the competition at the semi-final stage.

+Match

+Summary

-Cavan became the first Ulster county to win an All-Ireland, with first-half goals by Louis Blessing and "Son" Magee.
+Cavan became the first Ulster county to win an All-Ireland SFC, with first-half goals by Louis Blessing and "Son" Magee.
 A record crowd attended the game, with about 5,000 more locked out.

-Galway may have lost but they were regarded as a force for the future; this proved true as the following year they won their second All-Ireland football title and took the Sam Maguire Cup back to the west for the first time.
+Galway may have lost but they were regarded as a force for the future; this proved true as the following year they won their second All-Ireland SFC title and took the Sam Maguire Cup back to the west for the first time.